robmuh/robmuh.github.com/_posts/2014-11-11-python-node.markdown

 significantly it empowers developers to largely do away with the bulk and cruft of other web components, such as the server itself in many cases.
-In fact, with additions like Koa you have access to the efficiency and power of low level network operations allowing you to create protocols below HTTP in the same way.
+In fact, with additions like Koa you have access to the efficiency and power of low-level network operations allowing you to create protocols below HTTP in the same way.
 These powerful advances have got Python playing catch-up in a big way.
 Python has bolted on `asyncio` but it wasn't built around an optimized engine that used it from the start.

-Node is also in JavaScript so connecting it the front-end just feels less hack-ish.
+Node is also in JavaScript so inter connecting web front-end and platform components just feels natural.
 Node was born to talk to front ends and other network components.
+Coupled with a strong Python back-end system and nice clear non-network hand off between them Node and Python compliment each other very well.

 Node can be used for platform engineering, but it has a long way to go to catch up with Python in that space.
-Most notably Node lacks the same level of maturity that Python does in the enterprise space.
-There are fewer test suites and a few major flaws, such as the NPM naming issue.
-Relatively speaking, very few enterprise architects or scientists would trust Node as their core development language currently and probably for good reason.
-Last year Walmart uncovered a subtle but important memory leak in the Node core.
-It was corrected and pushed the language further along in enterprise adoption, but it's important to remember just how new Node is.
-Sometimes old is better.

 Right Tool
 ==========
+Would I use Node to crunch terabytes of enterprise server security audit data?
+Nah.
+Would I use it to collect and communicate that data and present Angular front-end views into the data?
+Hell yeah.

-So as CTO of this enterprise of one here at SkilStak I've decided our architecture will use generally use Python for platform and Node for network.
+So as CTO of this enterprise-of-one here at SkilStak I've decided our architecture will generally use Python for platform and Node for network, and for much the same reasons I would direct an enterprise team to do the same.
 In terms of our little EV3s this means when we ssh into our EV's brains we code Python and Bash scripts in them so they remember them even when off the network, but when we want to control them over WIFI or Bluetooth we use Node to handle the protocol connections and such.

 Will we still learn network programming in Python?
 Absolutely, probably by creating a `tkinter` app to control the robots first, then a `kivy`